angevineMiller/ppi_model/README.md

 **plot_model** : boolean (True or False)
 If True, the function will plot the startle response vs. startle sound data for all prepulse conditions on a single figure, overlaid with the PPI model curves.
 We always recommend plotting every animal's model fit to ensure that the model accurately fit the data, as it is possible that some inputs could fail to converge on an appropriate model.

-As mentioned above, there are a few hard requirements for what kind of data must be present in order to fit the model.
 For more info, calling help() on any of the functions in this repo will provide information on the expected input/output behavior of the function.

 ## Output of the model_fit() function